marianahorvat/radioPlanet/README.md

-# Jungle
+# Radio Planet

-A single page application (SPA) built with React, that allows listeners to tune into live radio stations across the entire globe.
+A group project SPA built with React, that allows listeners to tune into live radio stations across the entire globe.

 ## Setup

 1. Fork & Clone
-2. Run `bundle install` to install dependencies
+2. Run `npm install` to install dependencies
 3. Run `npm start` to start the server
 4. Open http://localhost:3000